brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 I think, I left a course in the middle.
 Can I continue it, exactly where I stopped.

 {: .result }
-Yes, I am able to navigate to the course and continue from where I left off
+Yes, I am able to navigate to the course and continue from where I left off.

 #### I want to contact the site support